hashnet0/hnc-vps/README.md

 To spawn a temporary container run `test.sh`.

-To spawn a dedicated container run `run.sh`.
+To spawn a dedicated container run `deploy.sh`.